 The Climate Justice and Resilience Toolkit provides free tools and resources for community service organisations to infuse climate justice and disaster resilience into their operations, policies, programs and practices.
 It is part of a long-term project to support the community service sector to respond to the social justice impacts of climate change.

-Why is Climate Justice and Resilience important for community services?
+Why is climate justice and resilience important for community services?

 Climate justice is not just about environmental stewardship; it embodies values of fairness, equity, and respect for the rights and dignity of humans, all living beings and Country.